jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 is a threat
-As MFA has gained increased importance, particularly in passwordless sign\-in, attackers have adaptedtrying to circumvent security protections by sending MFA or passwordless sign\-in prompts to potential victims.
-The aim is to trick them into accidentally approving requests through whats called MFA fatigue, or MFA bombing.
-Once the victim does so, the attacker gains full access to customers account and may modify the MFA settings, allowing them to sign in at any time.
+As MFA has gained increased importance, particularly in passwordless sign\-in, attackers have adapted–trying to circumvent security protections by sending MFA or passwordless sign\-in prompts to potential victims.
+The aim is to trick them into accidentally approving requests through what’s called MFA fatigue, or MFA bombing.
+Once the victim does so, the attacker gains full access to customer’s account and may modify the MFA settings, allowing them to sign in at any time.
 Cybersecurity attacks targeting MFA authentication and passwordless sign\-in are on the rise.